 The old man has understood, the time has come for him to rest, this will be his last journey and his son will continue the tradition.

 “Take courage, put your trust in me,” Buktu had said to him.
 Sofiane knows she is near him; he must convince the others.
 It is a hard job, the discussion gets heated.
 Opinions vary.

 He strides forward and in a firm voice that he himself does not recognize, he indicates the path to follow.

 “Straight ahead!
 Quickly, we must cross before the wind grows stronger again!”

 In silence, the column moves off.
 Sofiane seeks strength in the talisman Buktu gave him.

 “Take courage, put your trust in me,” she had said.

 The caravan makes its way without hindrance, the dunes seem to move aside, and the storm abates.

-At the camp that evening, the father calls the son: “Remember, you must never doubt.”
+At the camp that evening, Ali says to his son: “Remember, you must never doubt.”